Kalanchoe tomentosa 'Chocolate Soldier'

 You'll find humidity is not an issue when learning how to grow a Panda Plant successfully.
 The average room provides enough humidity for this easy-care, furry plant.
 The indoor Panda Plant can live for many years in these conditions.

 When you're growing Panda Plants, you'll likely find more areas in the home that would benefit from one of these plants.
-Propagation of the Panda Plant is easy and an inexpensive way to get more of the plants.
-Root leaves of the plant in spring or summer in sandy potting soil or a perlite mixture… – See more at: How to Grow and Care for a Panda Plant (Kalanchoe tomentosa)
+Propagation of the Panda Plant is an easy and inexpensive way to get more of the plants.
+Root leaves of the plant in spring or summer in sandy potting soil or a perlite mixture.
+See more at How to Grow and Care for a Panda Plant (Kalanchoe tomentosa).